AnshDubey1999/rad-diff-checker/README.md

 ## Architectural Notes
 ### Backend
 - There is not much here.
 Error handling/main controller/DB model definitions are all in `app.py`.
 - `initialize_db.py` is mainly for initialization.
-Not needed to run after the first time as I am shipping the app with it (so tiny).
+Not needed to run on other users' end as I am shipping the app with the db (so tiny).

 ### Frontend
 Main core of the app is in 3 directories inside `src`